-While industry consolidation looms large, data center growth needs to stay on the front burner for CEOs and sales directors.
+While industry consolidation looms large, data center growth must stay on the front burner for CEOs and sales directors.

-To make this happen, there are a number of interrelated challenges that need to be addressed when solving for profitable, scalable growth:
+To make this happen, several interrelated challenges need to be addressed when solving for profitable, scalable growth:

-- Expansion to new markets -- While there are some data center CEOs who may be content with their foothold in a single local market, expansion to other regions and markets seems nearly mandated to remain competitive -- whether to appease investors or clients demanding geographic fault tolerance.
+- Expansion to new markets -- While some data center CEOs may be content with their foothold in a single local market, expansion to other regions and markets seems nearly mandated to remain competitive -- whether to appease investors or clients demanding geographic fault tolerance.

-Business development -- While not every data center has staff with a "business development" job title on their business cards or LinkedIn profiles, one has to actually wonder where the business development rep fits into today's modern buyer's journey where marketing controls as much as 70% of the decision-making process.
-And done right, data center sales professionals take on a very consultative role.
+Business Development -- While not every data center has staff with a "business development" job title on their business cards or LinkedIn profiles, one has to actually wonder where the business development rep fits into today's modern buyer's journey where marketing controls as much as 70% of the decision-making process.
+When done right, data center sales professionals are very consultative.

-Lead generation -- Since only a very small percentage of website visitors will be sales-ready on their first visit, it's critical for growth that you have the ability to build relationships over time with those website visitors that are a great fit for your firm's data center services.
-By offering remarkable content that solves the problems of your buyer personas, lead generation landing pages can fill up the top of your sales funnel with those in the awareness-stage.
+Lead generation -- Since only a very small percentage of website visitors will be sales-ready on their first visit, it's critical for growth that you can build relationships over time with those website visitors that are a great fit for your firm's data center services.
+By offering remarkable content that solves the problems of your buyer personas, lead-generation landing pages can fill up the top of your sales funnel with those in the awareness stage.

 Sales -- Attracting the right website visitors is important.
 So is converting those website visitors into qualified leads.
 But at the end of the day, closed sales fuel data center growth.
 By nurturing leads with content that's relevant to their buyer persona and buyer's journey stage, sales typically close about 23% faster.

-- Building the bottom line -- Finally, no growth discussion would be complete without distinguishing between top line revenue and bottom line profitabilty.
-Why is this such an important issue for data centers, especially in the colocation space?
-Many data centers still don't get how the modern buyer's journey has changed so drastically and continue to just promote their features, services, and pricing -- while failing to first establish their differentiation and value.
+- Building the bottom line -- Finally, no growth discussion would be complete without distinguishing between top-line revenue and bottom-line profitability.
+Why is this such an important issue for data centers, especially in colocation?
+Many data centers still don't understand how the modern buyer's journey has changed so drastically and continue to promote their features, services, and pricing while failing to establish their differentiation and value.

 In this post, we've looked at nine factors that can be make-or-break for powering data center growth.

-What challenge has your firm battled most recently in pursuit of growth?
+What challenges has your firm battled most recently in pursuit of growth?
 Which of these areas has been most relevant?
 Share your take below.